rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/software.md

 > Exported Skeleton Meshes from Rocket League files are `.pskx` files.
 To open them in Blender, first rename the file to `.psk`, then go to `File > User Preferences > Add-ons` then search for *`Import Unreal Skeleton Mesh (.psk)/Animation Set (psa)`* and enable it.

 # Rocket League UPK Decryptor
-[Rocket League UPK Decryptor](https://www.reddit.com/r/RocketLeague/comments/5751g0/i_fixed_the_decryptor_tool_we_now_have_exact/) is a tool to decrypt `.upk` files.
+[RLUPKTool](https://github.com/AltimorTASDK/RLUPKTool/releases) is a tool to decrypt `.upk` files.
 Normally you wouldn't be able to use `.upk` files from Rocket League but with this tool you can decrypt and then import the decrypted files `_decrypted.upk` to other softwares.

 # Umodel (aka UE Viewer)
-[Umodel](http://www.gildor.org/en/projects/umodel) is a free software to preview and extract content from Unreal Engine files.
+[UModel](https://github.com/AltimorTASDK/UModel/releases) is a free software to preview and extract content from Unreal Engine files.
 You can load Rocket League decrypted files in Umodel by dragging and dropping them on the umodel `.exe`.
 Once it is open, you can navigate between the assets with your `PageUp` and `PageDown` keys.
 The shortcut to extract an asset is `Ctrl + X`.
 It will be exported to a `UmodelExport` folder.